 - Conversion Rates – Your ability to influence your audience

 Paid# did an analysis of over 500 creator accounts and determined these ranges.
-That are inline with the rates I charge with no image rights, white listing or exclusivity.
+What are inline with the rates I charge with no image rights, whitelisting, or exclusivity.

 Under 10K Followers:

 - IG Post with Carousel (multiple photos) $200-$265

 - Story $115-$150